mbalatsko/emailverifier-kt/README.md

 // The verifier will use your client for all network requests val verifier = EmailVerifier.init(config)
 ```

+### 5. Performance Considerations

+The `EmailVerifier.init()` method performs several network requests to download the necessary data for the various checks.
+To avoid re-downloading this data every time you want to verify an email, it is highly recommended to **create a single instance of the `EmailVerifier` and reuse it throughout the lifecycle of your application**.

 ## ⚙️ Powered By
 * `ktor` for asynchronous HTTP